klapperkopp/vcr-messages-queue/Readme.md

 }
 ```

-For other status see Vonage Messages API Reference linked above.
+For other response statuses see Vonage Messages API Reference linked above.